MicrosoftDocs/learn/learn-pr/azure/build-daemon-python/includes/3-exercise-register-azure-ad-app.md

 ## Register an application

-Registering your application establishes a trust relationship between your application and the Identity provider which is Azure AD in this case.
+Registering your application establishes a trust relationship between your application and the identity provider, which is Azure AD in this case.

 Follow these steps to register your application on the Azure portal.